Newsletter (Geography) Latitude Longitude

 Check out five free reading, science cards to printout.
 This is considered Montessori Culture or traditional Environmental or Earth Science.

-Here are two types of methods that use circles to measure the Earth:
+Here are two types of method that use circles to measure the earth:

 Longitude

-Longitude is used to measure positions east and west of the prime meridian.
-A line of longitude is called a meridian and it is a straight line along the circumference of the Earth from the north pole to the south pole.
+Longitude is used to measure positions of east and west..
+A line of longitude is called a meridian and it is a straight line along the circumference of the earth from the north to south pole.
 Each meridian is the same length.
 The prime meridian travels through Greenwich, England.
 This is considered 0 degrees longitude.

 Latitude